dongyawu/dongyawu.github.io/index.md

 ## Research interest

-I am interested in **Genome evolution and trait innovation**.
-With more genomes to be deciphered (e.g. the Earth BioGenome Project), mechanisms underlying species evolution and trait innovation are going to be elucidated through genomics, by integrating multi-omics data and multi-disciplinary methods.
-My PhD study is mainly about Poaceae crop evolution (e.g. rice and barnyard grass) and aims to facilitate crop production from the view of evolution.
+### Complete genomes
+Long-read sequencing makes it not difficult to assemble a high-quality genome assembly, even a telomere-to-telomere gapless assembly.
+We have the opportunity to explore the variations in complex repetitive regions (e.g. centromere, telemore, rDNA), which have not been visited before.

-### Plant adaptation and domestication through comparative genomics and population genomics
+### Adaptation and domestication through comparative genomics and population genomics
 At individual level, combining genome assemblies, transcriptomics, epi-genomics and other omics data could uncover the mechanism of plant adaptation under stress (e.g. disease resistance).
 At population level, population genome re-sequencing and GWAS or whole-genome selection scan are powerful ways to exploit key genes regulating plant adaptation (natural population) or agronomic traits (crop).

 ### Discordance in phylogeny inference
   Horizontal transfer, gene introgression, in-complete lineage sorting would result in the discordance in gene phylogeny inference (e.g. in Poaceae).
-How frequent they are across plants and other kingdoms and how they affect species adaptation are interesting questions to explore.
-For example, I have identified several important genes which could putatively enhance the crop adaptation and resistance in Poaceae.
+How frequent they are across species and how they affect species adaptation are interesting questions to explore.
+(Wu et al., 2022, Plant Commun.; Wu et al., 2022, Plant J.)
-### Convergent evolution and accelerating breeding
-  Traditional gene fine-mapping seems not practicable for orphan crops and the cross-species whole-genome selection analyzes may provide a faster way to excavate target loci for improvement, from the view of convergent evolution.
-By utilizing the genetic resources from other species, the improvement of orphan crops could be accelerated.
-Meanwhile, superior resistance genes from orphan crops could be utilized in the improvement of main crops.

 ***

 ## Publications
 ### First-author Publications (#, Co-first author)
+**#10**.**Dongya Wu** et al., A syntelog-based pan-genome provides insights into rice domestication and de-domestication. ***Genome Biology***. https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-03017-5 (2023).
+**#9**.Chentao Yang, Yang Zhou, Yanni Song, **Dongya Wu**, Yan Zeng et al., The complete and fully-phased diploid genome of a male Han Chinese. ***Cell Research***. https://www.nature.com/articles/s41422-023-00849-5 (2023).
 **#8**.**Dongya Wu** et al., Lateral transfers lead to the birth of momilactone biosynthetic gene clusters in grass. ***The Plant Journal***.doi: https://doi.org/10.1111/tpj.15893 (2022).
 **#7**.**Dongya Wu** et al., Horizontal transfer and evolution of the biosynthetic gene cluster for benzoxazinoid in plants. ***Plant Communications***. doi:https://doi.org/10.1016/j.xplc.2022.100320 (2022).
 **#6**.**Dongya Wu** et al., [Genomic insights into the evolution of Echinochloa species as weed and orphan crop](https://www.nature.com/articles/s41467-022-28359-9). ***Nature Communications***. doi: https://doi.org/10.1038/s41467-022-28359-9 (2022).